Gustarh/DWBCCB-SQL-PROJECT-TEAM-E-/Starting_with_Question.md

 Question 3: On Availability, What is the total number of listings available for more than 90 days a year?
 How many listings have availability for less than 30 days a year?
 What percentage of listings are available for instant booking?

 SQL Queries:
--- Total number of listings available for more than 90 days a year SELECT
+-- Total number of listings available for more than 90 days a year:
+SELECT
     COUNT(*) AS total_listings_more_than_90_days
 FROM listings
 WHERE CAST(availability_365 AS INTEGER) > 90;

--- Number of listings with availability for less than 30 days a year SELECT
+-- Number of listings with availability for less than 30 days a year:
+SELECT
     COUNT(*) AS listings_less_than_30_days
 FROM listings
 WHERE CAST(availability_365 AS INTEGER) < 30;

--- Percentage of listings available for instant booking SELECT
+-- Percentage of listings available for instant booking:
+SELECT
     (SUM(CASE WHEN instant_bookable = 't' THEN 1 ELSE 0 END) * 100 / COUNT(*)) AS percentage_instant_bookable
 FROM listings;